Simple Shading in USD

 This tutorial demonstrates how to create a simple textured material and bind it to geometry in USD.
 In it we:

-We create the scene as a simple Model, adding geometry and a Material with a simple shading network into the model, then binding the geometry to the Material.
+We create the scene as a simple Model, add geometry and a Material with a simple shading network into the model, then bind the geometry to the Material.

-To fully illustrate these concepts, we walk through a Python script that performs these steps using the Python USD API, as well as showing the resulting text USDA outputs.
+To fully illustrate these concepts, we walk through a Python script that performs the steps using the USD Python API, as well as showing the resulting text .usda outputs.